-Your health information will be used by the NGOR to generate reports for hospitals and clinicians; in publications, presentations, and future research projects that request registry data.
+Your health information will be used by the NGOR to generate reports for hospitals and clinicians, in publications, presentations, and approved research projects that request registry data.
 Health professionals and researchers will use the information to ensure hospitals and other health care services are providing the most thorough and effective care for women with gynaecological cancers.

 The information will be reported in such a way that you as a participant, cannot be identified.
 Your information will only be reported as part of grouped statistics for the hospital, without any details that could identify you, unless your express written permission has been obtained, or in the unlikely instance that we are required to under Federal or State law.

-Thank you for allowing us to use information about your health care to improve care for women diagnosed in the future.
+Thank you for allowing us to use your medical information to improve care for women diagnosed with gynaecological cancers in the future.

 Opting out of the registry

-This is an opt-out registry.
+The NGOR is an opt-out registry.
 This means that you need to tell us if you do not want to participate.
-If we do not hear from you, we may start collecting information about.
+If we do not hear from you, we may start collecting information about your diagnosis, treatment and health outcomes.
 This may happen any time after two weeks from the date on the cover letter mailed to you.

 There are two types of opt out:

-Allow the registry to receive data about your diagnosis, treatment and outcomes but receive no further contact from the registry including questionnaires.
+Allow the registry to receive data about your diagnosis, treatment and health outcomes but receive no further contact from the registry, including through questionnaires.

-Request that the registry receives no information about diagnosis, treatment and outcomes, and receive no further contact from the registry.
-If the registry has already received your clinical information by the time you contact the registry staff, then this information will be deleted (if you choose a full opt-out).
+Request that the registry receives no information about your diagnosis, treatment and health outcomes, and receive no further contact from the registry.
+If the registry has already received your clinical information by the time you request a full opt-out, then this information will be deleted.

 FREQUENTLY ASKED QUESTIONS (FAQ)